-When should I upgrade to a tri bike?
+When should I upgrade to a triathlon bike?

 Been racing triathlons on a road bike and wondering when, or if, you should upgrade to a tri bike?
-Nik Cook has the answers
+Coach Nik Cook has the answers.

-I’d say that you should upgrade your bike when you feel as though your current set-up is a limiting factor, and when you’re willing to invest the time, effort and, obviously, money in getting the most out of a very different type of bike.
+I’d say that you should upgrade your road bike to a triathlon bike when you feel as though your current set-up is a limiting factor, and when you’re willing to invest the time, effort, and obviously, money, in getting the most out of a very different type of bike.

-I’ve seen many triathletes spend a lot of money on a tri bike and end up less comfortable, less confident and slower.
+I’ve seen many triathletes spend a lot of money on a tri bike and end up less comfortable, less confident, and slower. so you really need to hone in your set-up to make the transition worth it.

-The key thing to remember is that 80%+ of drag is created by the rider and not the bike, so to see significant gains from your new wheels, your position has to be better and you have to be able to ride in it.
+The key thing to remember is that 80%+ of drag is created by the rider and not the bike, so to see significant gains from your new wheels, your riding position has to be better and you have to be able to ride in it for extended periods.

 Spend time in the aero position

-Second is that sustainable word.
-There’s no point having a triathlon bike if you spend most of the bike leg sat up on the bullhorns.
+Second, make sure your new riding style is sustainable.
+There’s no point having a triathlon bike if you spend most of the bike leg sat up on the bullhorns – this is not how tri bikes were made to be ridden!

-You need to be comfortable as well as powerful in that position and, as well as not being too aggressive aero-wise with your initial set-up, there’ll inevitably be a period of adaptation required.
+You need to be comfortable as well as powerful in your riding position.
+It may feel counterintuitive, but don’t be too aggressive aero-wise with your initial set-up and allow for that inevitable period of adaptation that’s required.

 It’s why spring-time can be a good time to make the switch, as you can bolt your triathlon bike to the turbo trainer and give your body plenty of adaptation time.

 Another bonus of spending a decent amount of turbo time on a triathlon bike is that you can easily tweak and finesse your position as your body adapts to it.
-You can take photos and videos of your position while riding, maybe share them with your bike fitter and evolve your position though the winter.
+Take photos and videos of your position while riding, maybe share them with your bike fitter ,and evolve your position through the winter.

 Third, get out and ride the thing on the roads for real.
 Far too many triathletes hang their race bike on the wall like some kind of work of art, only getting it down for races and the odd pre-race ride, and do most of their training on their road bike.